MicrosoftDocs/OfficeDocs-SkypeForBusiness/Skype/SfbPartnerCertification/lync-cert/partner-qualification.md

 - Provide Quick Start Guide for configuration steps for Lync Server or Exchange Server.
 - Provide dedicated website for Lync Server or Exchange Server supported products, including support, ordering, and technical documentation.

-Once all of these criteria have been met the UCOIP administrators will be aware of the status and will then place the information on the UCOIP web site.
+Once all of these criteria have been met the UCOIP administrators are aware of the status and will then place the information on the UCOIP web site.

 If you have any questions on the program please contact the MSUCOIP Administrators at msucoip@microsoft.com.